franziskawich/article-preview-component/README.md

 }
 ```

 This is my first challenge with some JavaScript.
-At first I hade two separate share buttons, but it made more sense to change the background-color with JS in the end.
+At first I had two separate share buttons, but it made more sense to change the background-color with JS in the end.
 Unexpectedly the JS part was easy compared to the rest of the challenge.

 ### Continued development